Skip to content

 Photography and Art Direction

 Jewelry photography is your most important brand asset.
-We cover the two styles every brand needs (product on white + lifestyle/editorial), lighting setups that work for different metals and stones, and how to develop a consistent visual language across your website, social media, and print materials.
+The two styles every brand needs (product on white + lifestyle editorial), lighting that works for different metals and stones, and how to develop a consistent visual language across website, social, and print.

 05